PromaChow/furryaide/README.md

 ## Task Services

-### Request Adoption Service

-The Request Adoption service can only be accessed by users having the permission request-adoption.
-This service includes capabilities such as listing all pets and submitting a questionnaire for a pet.

-### Approve Adoption Service
+### Manage Adoption Service

-The Approve Adoption service can only be accessed by users having the permission approve-adoption.
-This service includes capabilities such as listing all questionnaires and approving a questionnaire submission request for a pet.
+The Manage Adoption service comes up with functionalities like `requestAdoption`, `cancelAdoption`, '`rejectAdoption`, `getAdoptionStatus`,`getAdoptionDetails`.
+These operations cannot be accessed by everyone.
+A permission check is first done to check if a particular user can access a particular operation.
+For example, `requestAdoption` can only be used by users who have permission `request-adoption`.
+These service uses `User`, `Pet`, `Notification` and `Permission` service to achieve its functionality.

 **Point to be noted:** In all our services, we embed the token as an attribute and check if the token is valid and if the user has permission for accessing a particular service.
 We were inspired by SOAP request authenticated with WS-UsernameToken(https://stackoverflow.com/questions/3448498/example-of-soap-request-authenticated-with-ws-usernametoken).
 We did not use the wsse protocol but we tried to mimic that.